Spending The Holidays Without Your Family: Protecting Mental Health

 According to the American Psychological Association (APA), isolation is detrimental to health and may be as harmful to longevity as smoking 15 cigarettes a day.
 Additionally, researchers note that chronic isolation and loneliness significantly increase one’s risk of premature mortality, providing further evidence of the foundational benefit of the presence of other humans, especially blood relatives.
 Science shows that connection and community are essential for human well-being and that humans are social creatures.

 Balance is healthy.
-It can be vital to balance personal time with community and ensure you are not over-isolating or avoiding confronting the work you achieve in dedicated self-care activities.
+It can be vital to balance personal time to focus on your own needs with community and ensure you are not over-isolating or avoiding confronting the work you achieve in dedicated self-care activities.

 Self-care strategies for spending the holidays without your family